CSWTeam/minecraft-server/README.md

 For a detailed list of installed mods see [modlist](docs/modlist.md).

 ## Recommended client mods
 You can play on this server without installing any mods.
-However we recommend installing several peformance mods.
+However we recommend installing several peformance mods. <br>
 WIP

 ## Deployment
-WIP
+WIP <br>
 sudo crontab etc..